 For a classic BBQ sandwich that tickles the taste buds, the Smoked Brisket sandwich from Hotbox at Victoria Markets fits the bill.
 The pork is tender and full of flavor.

 The most inventive Pulled Pork sandwich we ate was the Honey Truffle Parmesan at The Black Pig at Borough Market.
-Made without BBQ sauce, the slow roasted pork is topped with honey truffle mayo and a fennel and apple slaw, then sandwiched between ciabatta bread and sprinkled with aged parmesan.
-A creative combination that is intensely satisfying.
+Made without BBQ sauce, the slow roasted pork is topped with honey truffle mayo and a fennel and apple slaw.
+Then sandwiched between ciabatta bread and sprinkled with aged parmesan.
+A creative combination that is intensely satisfying!

 #26 Sushi